celiason/celiason.github.io/research.md

 <img src="/img/nanostructures.png">

 I use optical models to link form and function.
-I then use these models to calculate how many colors birds can theoretically produce with a given color-producing mechanism.
-Comparing this theoretical colorspace to empirical values in extant species sheds light on potential developmental constraints and tradeoffs limiting color diversity.
+I then use these models to calculate the range of colors birds theoretically produce with a given color-producing mechanism.
+Comparing this "theoretical colorspace" to empirical values in extant species can shed light on potential developmental constraints and tradeoffs in color diversity.

 Relevant publications: